cbarkerc/Natural_Language_Processing_Reddit_Posts/README.md

 ### Conclusion and Recommendations

 It is possible to predict the source of an individual post with a fair degree of accuracy.
-In fact, when using the Logistic Regression model, Training data showed a **XXXXX** average R2-Score, while Testing Data showed a **XXXXX** average R2-Score.
+In fact, when using the Logistic Regression model, Training data showed a **0.99** average R2-Score, while Testing Data showed a **0.85** average R2-Score.

-While using the Naive Bayes Classification, the R2-Scores went down on the Training Data, however, the gap between the Training and Testing data shrunk significantly (a classic example of the Bias-Variance tradeoff.
+While using the Naive Bayes Classification, the R2-Scores went down on the Training Data, however, the gap between the Training and Testing data shrunk significantly (a classic example of the Bias-Variance tradeoff).

 Each model has pros and cons, and it is impossible to select a 'best' one for all use-cases.
 In order to get the best results, a model should be manually selected for each individual analysis.